 If you file a ticket with Stardog Support, chances are you'll be asked to provide logs.
-The following logs you may be asked to provide include:
+The logs you may be asked to provide include:

 - stardog.log